Witness in the Dark: Cast

-Recent assessments of the film
+Critical reception

+The Monthly Film Bulletin wrote: "The incredible stupidity of a murderer who reveals his identity to the audience at the outset, stolid performances and routine characterisation and situations all conspire to rob this second feature of interest and distinction."

 According to the Radio Times, "Coming between Bachelor of Hearts and Village of the Damned, this is one of Wolf Rilla's lesser efforts.
 However, he conjures up a pleasing sense of menace that anticipates Wait until Dark as he subjects blind telephonist Patricia Dainton to the murderous machinations of a prowler.
 As so often in thrillers of this kind, much depends on contrivance and the script might have concealed its hand with a little more artfulness.
-But Dainton's performance is superior to that seen in the majority of British Bs"; TV Guide on the other hand, finds the film "standard and predictable," though "Dainton gives a nice performance".
+But Dainton's performance is superior to that seen in the majority of British Bs."

+TV Guide finds the film "standard and predictable," though "Dainton gives a nice performance".

 NoirWorthWatching describes the film as "efficiently directed," and concludes that "in many ways [it] is more of a movie than its 62-minute length might suggest.
 Very much worth watching."